katalinschmidt/katalinschmidt/README.md

 My name is Katalin.
 I am a full-stack software engineer with a non-traditional background.

-My strengths as a developer today are defined by my former lives as an educator and HR admin.
+My strengths as a developer today are defined by my former lives as an educator and HR admin. <br />
 💬 Reach out and ask me how those jobs have translated into some of these great traits I work with today:
 * Mindful of a company’s big picture
 * First-hand experience with the benefits of automation in the workplace